 - Pests and pathogens are less likely to enter trees.

 If you’re ready to give pruning a try, here is the best time of the year to prune trees according to different tree types.

-These are the trees that shed their leaves each year.
-Most deciduous trees should be pruned from late fall to winter is when you should trim trees of this kind, according to the University of Wisconsin-Madison Division of Extension.
+Deciduous shed their leaves each year.
+Late fall to winter is when you should trim trees of this kind, according to the University of Wisconsin-Madison Division of Extension.

 Why you should prune deciduous trees from late fall to winter: